pidcodes/pidcodes.github.com/org/Cynteract/index.md

 layout: org
 title: Cynteract
 ---
-We are a geoup of four developers, developing Cynteract, an interactive virtual-reality glove.
+We are a group of four developers, developing Cynteract, an interactive virtual-reality glove.